AIPMLab/AIPMLab.github.io/_pages/about.md

 ---

 ### 👋 Hello, World!
-I’m **Yihang Wu**, a first-year Master’s student at the **School of Artificial Intelligence, Guilin University of Electronic Technology**, nestled in the breathtaking city of Guilin, China. 🌄
+I’m **Yihang Wu**, a first-year Master’s student at the **School of Artificial Intelligence, Guilin University of Electronic Technology**, located in the breathtaking city of Guilin, China. 🌄

 Under the supervision of **Dr. Ahmad Chaddad**, I’m diving deep into the fascinating world of AI, focusing on cutting-edge research areas like:
 - **Federated Learning** 🤖